 - Puree the tomatoes with the help of blender.

 - Dry roast them until it is fragrant and reaches golden brown color.

 - Allow it to cool.
 And grind them coarsely.

-- In the meantime, over medium heat, place a pan, add 1 tsp of ghee and black mustard seeds.
+- In the meantime, over medium heat, place a pan, add 1 teaspoon of ghee and black mustard seeds.